BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 It’s definitely worth talking to your doctor about banking baby’s cord blood (the blood that remains in the umbilical cord after birth).
 Cord blood contains hematopoietic stem cells.
 This precursor cell can become any type of blood cell.
 It’s otherwise only found in bone marrow, which is much more difficult to collect.
 Cord blood can be stored and used to treat more than 70 conditions, including some types of cancer, neurologic disorders, genetic disorders and immune system diseases.

-The American College of Obstetricians (ACOG) recommends banking baby’s cord blood—not for your own baby, but to give away to others.
+The American College of Obstetricians and Gynecologists (ACOG) recommends banking baby’s cord blood—not for your own baby, but to give away to others.
 While you can pay to have baby’s cord blood preserved at a private bank, ACOG says it’s not a worthwhile insurance unless baby or a family member has a disorder that could benefit from a cord blood transplant.
 When donated to a public bank, cord blood has the potential to save lives.

 How much calcium should I be taking during week 30 of pregnancy?